YouTube launches Uptime, an experimental app for watching videos with friends

 IMG_3417

-Much of the content in the app has been seeded by its creators – these “StaffPick” likes today fill the app’s feed.
-The picks include a range of content from cat videos to TV show clips to funny videos and others that make sense for co-watching.
+Much of the content in the app has been seeded by its creators — these “StaffPick” likes today fill the app’s feed.
+The picks include a range of content, from cat videos to TV show clips to funny videos and others that make sense for co-watching.

 What Uptime is still lacking, though, is the ability to filter the community’s shares, so you can find videos by genre, as well as a search box to discover those that have already been shared to the network.
 There’s also no way to tap at the top of the screen to scroll back up to the top — a common iOS gesture, which is a little disconcerting.
 This could be by design, as the app is meant for just continuous scrolling and not a feed where you’re supposed to see all the entries.

-It also doesn’t support live-streaming, but this and other features could be added in time, if its creators continue its development and experiment with different types of content.
+It also doesn’t support live streaming, but this and other features could be added if its creators continue its development and experiment with different types of content.

 Uptime is currently in invite-only mode, but the invite code “pizza” gets you in.